Brittany Pettersen: 2018

 On April 9, 2017, following Ed Perlmutter's announcement that he was running for governor of Colorado, Pettersen announced her candidacy for Colorado's 7th congressional district.
-After Perlmutter reentered the congressional race, she ended her campaign.
+After Perlmutter re-entered the congressional race, Pettersen ended her campaign.
 In 2018, Pettersen ran for and won Colorado Senate District 22.

 2022

-After Perlmutter announced that he would retire from the United States House of Representatives after the 2022 legislative session, Pettersen declared her candidacy for Colorado's 7th congressional district.
-She was elected in November with over 56% of the vote.
+After Perlmutter announced that he would retire from the U.S. House after the 2022 session, Pettersen again declared her candidacy for the 7th district seat.
+She was elected in November over Republican Erik Aadland with over 56% of the vote.

+2024

+In 2024, Pettersen ran for reelection.
+She defeated Republican nominee Sergei Matveyuk with 55.3% of the vote in the general election, 1.1% less than in 2022.

+2024 presidential nominee

+On July 12, 2024, Pettersen called for Joe Biden to withdraw from the 2024 United States presidential election.

+2025 proxy voting

+About a month after giving birth to her second son, Pettersen flew to Washington, D.C., to vote on a continuing resolution because she was not given the ability to vote by proxy.
+She is working with fellow U.S. Congresswoman Anna Paulina Luna to pass a measure in the House that would allow proxy voting for up to 12 weeks for congressional members who have given birth or whose spouse has given birth.